 English

 From Year 7, students will be building on the foundations of the primary curriculum through a systematic exposure to a wide range of high-quality literature.
 We not only promote reading for enjoyment to ignite a curiosity in students, but also as a way of acquiring knowledge and exploring the world in ways that develop a student’s cultural and emotional intellect.
-Our Secondary Reading Strategy recognises the barriers students face in accessing challenging texts such as: complexity of narrator, non-linear time sequences, complexity of story or archaic texts and encourages students to confidently explore and probe the literal and layered meanings in the texts they read.
+Our English Reading Strategy recognises the barriers students face in accessing challenging texts such as: complexity of narrator, non-linear time sequences, complexity of story or archaic texts and encourages students to confidently explore and probe the literal and layered meanings in the texts they read.
 Through our curriculum we actively encourage students to develop their close reading skills so they can confidently and methodically break down the language and structure of a complex passage to establish and analyse meaning.
-Furthermore, in order to develop accountable and independent readers, we have designed a curriculum which requires different types or layers of reading which is supported by text dependent questions and where possible, with mastery shown through a range of writing opportunities
+Additionally, to foster accountable and independent readers, we have created a curriculum that incorporates various layers of reading.
+This approach is supported by text-dependent questions and, where applicable, allows students to demonstrate mastery through a variety of writing opportunities.

-As our students progress through the English curriculum, they are continually developing their close reading skills through exposure to increasingly challenging fiction and non-fiction, which include works by 19th, 20th and 21st century writers.
+As our students progress through the English curriculum, they are continually developing their close reading skills through exposure to increasingly challenging fiction and non-fiction.
 We want our students to be able to engage with a range of texts with confidence and to develop their skills in decoding difficult texts, gathering carefully selected evidence, evaluating texts in detail and possessing the ability to explore multiple texts simultaneously to formulate and articulate personal viewpoints.
 The development of these skills feeds directly into their study of spoken language and the importance of verbal communication in accessing the world around them.
-Opportunities have been created for students to debate and discuss their ideas through a range of individual and group presentations, speeches, performing plays and reading aloud.
-We firmly believe that exposure to a range of opportunities builds a confidence in students and allows them to develop their life-long skills in verbal communication.
+Students are provided with numerous speaking and listening opportunities including individual and group presentations, speeches, performing key scenes from plays, and reading aloud.
+We strongly believe that these diverse experiences not only build students’ confidence but also help them develop essential lifelong skills in verbal communication.

 Key Stage 3

-The types of texts being studied across Key Stage 3 (Y7, Y8 and Y9) include:
+The texts studied across Key Stage 3 (Y7, Y8 and Y9) include:

 Key Stage 4